-Lasell’s Master of Science in Rehabilitation Science program is designed for educators and registered, certified and/or licensed health and rehabilitation professionals interested in expanded roles in professional practice, administration, research and teaching.
-Our program will provide you with advanced knowledge and understanding of current trends and issues in rehabilitation, exercise and movement disorders through active learning and projects.
+Lasell’s Master of Science in Rehabilitation Science program is designed for educators and registered, certified and/or licensed health and rehabilitation professionals interested in expanded roles in professional practice, administration, research, and teaching.
 You will develop problem-solving skills necessary to assume leadership roles in research, clinical practice and educational settings in health-related disciplines.

 Competitive curriculum - Our distinctive Rehabilitation Science graduate program is the only one of its type in the Northeast.
 Classes include Pathokinesiology, Pharmacology and Advanced Kinesiology and Biomechanics.

 Highly qualified faculty practitioners - Professor Cristina Haverty, M.Ed., Chair of our Athletic Training and Exercise Science department, has been with Lasell for 15 years.
 During her tenure, she has been instrumental in leading the department through several re-accreditation processes to a successful position among athletic training programs in the region.